-If you have provided consent and your child is unwell or not at school on vaccination day, the School Immunisation Program provider will provide you with information about how to receive the missed vaccines.
+If you have provided consent and your child is unwell or not at school on vaccination day, the School Immunisation Program provider will advise how your child can access the missed vaccine.

 All immunisations administered to children and adolescents are recorded on the Australian Immunisation Register.
 Parents/legal guardians of students aged less than 14 years can access an immunisation history statement either from their Medicare online account through myGov or by using the Express Plus Medicare mobile app.